Last updated on September 29th, 2022

 47. In 2017, an estimated 4.7 million tourists rolled into Cuba.
 President Barack Obama authorized individual people to people travel, which resulted in an influx of U.S travelers to the island nation.
 However, after the announcement of new regulations in June 2017 by the Trump administration, there was a noticeable drop-off in U.S. travelers to Cuba.
 He restricted the ability of Americans to travel to Cuba as tourists.
 Tourism is one of the main sources of revenue for the island.

-48. Gay marriages in Cuba are set to become legal after the National assembly signs off on a document which describes marriage as “consensual union of two people, regardless of gender.”
+48. Gay marriages in Cuba are legal (since 27 September 2022) after the National assembly signed off on a document which describes marriage as “consensual union of two people, regardless of gender.”

 49. Cuba has nine properties inscribed on the UNESCO World Heritage List.
 Seven of these are cultural while two are natural.